-1 INTRODUCTION
+1. INTRODUCTION

 Quantum interference of individual systems has recently been found capable of detecting objects without transferring energy to them.
-The effect has been named interaction-free detection3 and was based on the void detections which destroy path indistinguishability.
+The effect has been named interaction-free-detection3 and was based on the void detections which destroy path indistinguishability.
 In 1986 Pavičić(2) formulated this in the following way.
-"Consider a photon experiment shown in Fig. 1 which results in an interference in the region D provided we do not know whether it arrived to the region by path s_1 or by path s_2 .
-As it is well-known, experimental facts are: If we, after a photon passed the beam splitter B and before it could reach the point C, suddenly introduce a detector in the path s_2 in the point C and do not detect anything, then it follows that the photon must have taken the path s_1 -and, really, one can detect it in the region D but it does not produce interference there.
-Quantum mechanically, if we registered the interference in the region D, we could not find an experimental procedure to directly either prove or disprove that the photon uses both paths simultaneously.
-However, the fact that by detecting nothing in point C we destroy the interference implies that the photon somehow knows of the other path when it takes the first one."
-(Ref.
-2, pp. 31, 32)
+"Consider a photon experiment shown in Fig. 1 which results in an interference in the region D provided we do not know whether it arrived at the region by path s_1 or by path s_2 .
+As is